Comcast/cmb/README.txt

    cmb.cns.publisherEnabled=true
    cmb.cns.publisherMode=Consumer,Producer

-4. Install the correct schema in your Cassandra ring (use cassandra_1.0.schema for Cassandra version 1.0.x and cassandra_1.1.schema for Cassandra version 1.1.x).
+4. Install the correct schema version in your Cassandra ring

    NOTE: CMB does not work with Cassandra versions prior to 1.0.10.
 For Cassandra versions 1.1.X and 1.2.X edit cassandra.yaml to activate the global row cache:

    row_cache_size_in_mb: 100

-   To install the schema using Cassandra 1.0.X:
+   To install the schema, use the appropriate command based on your Cassandra version
+   NOTE: If you want the keyspaces to be replicated, you will need to change the keyspace definitions before adding the schema

+   /<path_to_cassandra>/bin/cassandra-cli -h localhost -f cmb/schema/cassandra_1.0.schema

-   /<path_to_cassandra>/bin/cassandra-cli -h localhost -f cmb/cassandra_1.0.schema
+   /<path_to_cassandra>/bin/cassandra-cli -h localhost -f cmb/schema/cassandra_1.1.schema

-   To install the schema using Cassandra 1.1.X or 1.2.X:

-   /<path_to_cassandra>/bin/cassandra-cli -h localhost -f cmb/cassandra_1.1.schema
+   /<path_to_cassandra>/bin/cassandra-cli -h localhost -f cmb/schema/cassandra_1.2.schema

 5. Ensure Redis does not persist to disk.